MicrosoftDocs/dynamics365smb-docs/financials/bank-how-setup-bank-statement-service.md

 ms.author: sgroespe

 ---
-# How to: Set Up the Envestnet Yodlee Bank Feeds Service
+# Set Up the Envestnet Yodlee Bank Feeds Service
 You can import electronic bank statements from your bank to quickly fill in the **Payment Reconciliation Journal** window so you can apply payments and reconcile the bank account.
 For more information, see [Applying Payments Automatically and Reconciling Bank Accounts](receivables-apply-payments-auto-reconcile-bank-accounts.md).

 The Envestnet Yodlee Bank Feeds service is installed as an extension to [!INCLUDE[d365fin](includes/d365fin_md.md)] and is ready to be enabled.
 For more information, see [Customizing [!INCLUDE[d365fin](includes/d365fin_md.md)] Using Extensions](ui-extensions.md).